One of the main features of Satpy is its ability to read various satellite

 Below are some data sources that provide data that can be read by Satpy.
 If you know of others please let us know by either creating a GitHub issue or pull request.

-In addition ot the pages above, Brian Blaylock has prepared some instructions
+In addition to the pages above, Brian Blaylock’s GOES-2-Go

 for using the

 rclone tool for downloading AWS data to a local machine.
 The

 NOAA GOES on Google Cloud Platform